Last update: 16th April 2018

 Many Virtue Fusion sites have their own bingo rooms that are NOT on the network (though they are not always easy to identify) and these provide the opportunity to play against a smaller number of other players giving a greater chance of winning (albeit with smaller prizes).
 Whether you play in a site specific room or a network room, the only people you’ll see in the chat will be the players and chat host at your own site, and this makes for a good community feel.

 This is the main Dragonfish network but not all Dragonfish sites are on it, and there are also some other networks that use Dragonfish/888 software.
-As if that wasn’t confusing enough, some bingo games and bingo rooms – such as the £200K mega jackpot games run during 2015 and early 2016 and the 90s Extreme bingo room that started in August 2016 – are networked more widely than the Dragonfish network itself, appearing at many other sites operating under 888’s licence.
+As if that wasn’t confusing enough, some bingo games and bingo rooms – such as the £200K mega jackpot games run during 2015 and early 2016, the 90s Extreme bingo room that started in August 2016, the daily jackpot games and the free bingo- are networked more widely than the Dragonfish network itself, appearing at many other sites operating under 888’s licence.

 This network has a loyalty scheme that resets every month so you can be too busy to play for a month or two then come back to it and regain full benefits very quickly, and they also like to give out lots of reload codes via email.
 HOWEVER, some of the network promotions and jackpot games really are not as good as they sound.
 For instance, it is extremely unlikely that anyone would ever win the headline prize in the £1 million sliding jackpot games.
-The network also advertises several free bingo rooms but in order to play in any of them you have to have made a very recent deposit.
-You also have to deposited in the last week to access one of the network 90 ball rooms.
 Perhaps the worst thing about this network, though, is that quite a few sites are just skins with no exclusive rooms or promotions at all and since the chat in the networked rooms is the same whichever site you play at, there is very little to recommend such sites.
 On the plus side, Dragonfish bingo bonuses generally do not have an expiry date.

-This is an offshoot of the main Dragonfish network, including some of the same rooms.
+The Real Bingo Network is an offshoot of the main Dragonfish network, including some of the same rooms.
 Its USP is that there are no wagering requirements on anything and this also means that there are no bingo bonuses as such; the welcome offers at these bingo sites are based on free bingo tickets for specific games and free slots spins.
-All winnings are paid in cash and there is a relative high minimum withdrawal of £35.
+All winnings are paid in cash including those from daily free slot spins (but these are subject to a cap).

 Joy of Bingo is an 888 network which includes sites such as 888 Ladies and Wink Bingo, with a combination of shared and standalone rooms (the free bingo in particular is mostly shared) and a network wide VIP scheme.
 HOWEVER the VIP scheme requires you to deposit and spend (and keep on spending) thousands of pounds.

 The Dragonfish powered Ignite network started out with big name Costa Bingo and has been growing rapidly.
 There are a number of shared bingo rooms and promotions although it is not easy to tell which are shared across the network and which aren’t.
 These sites have a shared loyalty scheme with Diamonds transferable to other sites on the network, and many of the sites – each of which has a unique feel – run exclusive promotions including games with big tangible prizes.
-HOWEVER some of the promotions are not as good as they look – some require huge amounts of slots play and the £5K sliding jackpot is very unlikely to drop given the number of calls required.
+HOWEVER some of the promotions are not as good as they look – the £5K sliding jackpot, for instance, is very unlikely ever to drop given the number of calls required.
 There is also the problem of some of the sites being so busy that the likelihood of winning is very low and this especially applies to the (unrestricted) free bingo.

 This Dragonfish powered network which includes sites such as Gossip Bingo and Diva Bingo has lots of big jackpot games advertised.
 HOWEVER they are mostly sliding jackpot games, so most of the time the sums that are won are not going to be anywhere near the headline amount.
 There are plenty of other bingo rooms if you don’t like sliding jackpots, but the free bingo all requires a recent deposit and with only a few exceptions the cheapest tickets are 5p.